transfer credits and advanced standing

 Dear School of Theology Registrar and Academic Dean,

 I am writing to request Advanced Standing for the following core courses: Hebrew Bible I and Intro to the New Testament.
 As you will see from the enclosed materials, I have previously taken 2 courses in Hebrew Bible and 1 course in New Testament:

 Discipline for Advanced Standing Name of Previous Course Taken When & Where Taken, Grade Received Hebrew Bible Introduction to Hebrew Bible Fall 2010, Belmont University, A Hebrew Bible Understanding the Psalms Spring 2011, Belmont University, B+ New Testament Introduction to the New Testament Fall 2009, Iliff School of Theology, A-

 I believe these previous courses gave me enough background in these disciplines to move beyond introductory courses directly to advanced-level courses in the field.
 I have attached the syllabi for the courses above.
 Please review my materials and let me know if they warrant Advanced Standing for these two courses.

 J. Q. Entering Student

 Copies of your transcripts clearly showing the listed courses and your grades in them should accompany this letter of request.
 Using these materials the Registrar and Academic Dean will assess whether you have enough background in a discipline to advance beyond the introductory level course.
 In some cases further materials may be requested to determine whether Advanced Standing status is appropriate.
-These materials might include syllabi from each course and/or written assignments or final papers.
+These materials might include written assignments or final papers.
 In the case that additional materials are necessary, the Registrar’s Office will be in contact with you by email to request them.
-Any questions about the advanced standing process should be sent to the Registrar’s Office (firstname.lastname@example.org).
+Any questions about the advanced standing process should be sent to the Registrar’s Office (email@example.com).